Luis-C/Website-CaughtUp-1/README.md

 -

 # Environment
 - This is a Javascript, html, css website.
-We primarily use Visual Studio Code while making changes to it: https://code.visualstudio.com/
+We are using [Visual Studio Code](https://code.visualstudio.com/) to make changes to it.

 # References
 - Initial Project Template Design From: https://html5up.net/